venturadan/startup/notes.md

 25. Clients/frontend are really involved with cookies and you can make sure they can't even read them---they are server stuff that lives on your client
 26. token stored in cookie lets you stay logged in

+# Week 11
+1. Learn from Simon---not copying, leveraging knowledge and then reinventing/improving
+2. React port is the hardest of all deliverables
+3. http doesn't work great for peer-to-peer no-request stuff
+	1. it was originally created by Tim for requesting papers
+	2. Websockets lets a server just give you stuff whenever it wants (rather than when you want/request)
+		- clever because it piggybacks on extant HTTP infrastructure
+	3. This is how LiveServer works
+		- check it out by running and then looking in browser dev tool
+4. core tech for JS is http; express wraps that; WebSocket does the same thing?
+	1. `ws` is name of package and the name of the protocol
+5. don't forget npm install
+6. no convention on which port to use for sockets
+7. why is your development environment not secure/using HTTP rather than HTTPS?
+8. For chat example why do we separate the HTTP server from the WS server?
+What does that mean?
+How did we not do that in the earlier example from slides?
+9. For chat example, why is the fowarding thing happening?
+10. Chat example is about 120 lines of code and is basically Twitter!
+11. What actually is a factory method?
+12. Simon ws stuff is almost exactly the same as chat example.

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS
 	- what is TLD (for click server)?